butlermh/deli/README.md

 PRE-REQUISITES

-To use DELI, you need a Java JDK, Apache Maven and Apache Ant.
+To use DELI, you need a Java JDK and Apache Maven.

 =============================

-INSTALLING DELI ON WINDOWS
+INSTALLING DELI

 1. First you need to build DELI type